tyniaps/eek-2-professional-portfolio-challenge-ts/README.md

 ## Description

-The Professional Portfolio challenge was completed following deeper exploration into Cascading Style Sheets.<br>
+The Professional Portfolio challenge was completed following deeper exploration into the topic of Cascading Style Sheets.<br>
-Building on from previously gained knowledge on HTML code and the role it plays in create the foundations of a web-page, completing this challenge allowed for an understanding of various CSS concepts, including but not limited CSS Selectors, The Box Model, Flex-box and Media Queries.
+Building on from previously gained knowledge on HTML code and the role it plays in creating the foundations of a web-page, completing this challenge allowed for an understanding of various CSS concepts, including but not limited to CSS Selectors, The Box Model, Flex-box and Media Queries.

 Another key learning point was understanding the elements that must be utilised in order to ensure that HTML and CSS communicate with eachother when loading a web-page.